 5) “Will you do it again?”

-I was asked this in my 9th month of pregnancy, and from the couch, exhausted and hot in the August heat, mid contraction I yelled “No!”
-But as with many pregnancies I healed and came out of the “This is the longest pregnancy ever” fog and realized that yes I did want to do this again.
+I was asked this surrogacy question in my 9th month of pregnancy, and from the couch, exhausted and hot in the August heat, mid contraction I yelled “No!”
+But as with many pregnancies I healed and came out of the “This is the longest pregnancy ever” fog and realized that yes, I did want to be a surrogate again.
 Many Surrogates are repeat surrogates, or come back for a second, third, fourth or even fifth journey!
 This is because we all know how amazingly fulfilling it is to help create a family.
 Even though we all murmur and grumble in those last weeks about how we are tired, and someone’s foot (or multiple feet) is/are in our rib cage, we inevitably dream very soon about doing it again someday.

 Written by: Corinne Oestreich